-The Islands Health Plan Directory of Hospitals lists the hospitals and scanning centres in the UK and Channel Islands for which we provide cover.
+The Islands Health Plan Directory of Hospitals lists the hospitals, scanning centres and day-patient units in the UK and Channel Islands for which we provide cover.
 We have chosen these hospitals based on the quality, value and range of services that they provide and we have an Agreement with them under which they will provide services to our customers.